jalantechnologies/github-ci/docs/USAGE.md

 ### Configuring the Build

-- Use `build_context` param for changing the [build context](https://docs.docker.com/build/concepts/context/).
+- Use `build_context` parameter for changing the [build context](https://docs.docker.com/build/concepts/context/).
 By default, workflow builds from root of the repository.
-- Use `build_args` param for sending build arguments to the build.
+- Use `build_args` parameter for sending build arguments to the build.
 - Use `build_secrets` for using sensitive config to the build.
 See [Using secrets with GitHub Actions](https://docs.docker.com/build/ci/github-actions/secrets/).
-- The build step uses the value for `app_name` param to obtain repository name.
+- The build step uses the value for `app_name` parameter to obtain repository name.

 **Example**